Effective Ways to Improve your Distribution Channel Strategy

 - Distribution channels should be tailored to the type of product sold.
 Is it perishable?
 Is it a common item with many similar alternatives, or is it a niche product with a valuable brand name?
 These different goods should go through different types of distribution channels.

 - Distribution should be orderly.
 If customers aren’t happy with delivery times, then the distribution strategy is failing.
 Warehouses and retail locations are often where products get stuck, and distribution slows down.
-Reviewing the performance of your warehouse, utilizing direct vendor shipments when applicable, and installing parcel lockers will help streamline distribution.
+Reviewing the performance of your warehouse, utilising direct vendor shipments when applicable, and installing parcel lockers will help streamline distribution.

 - Distribution channels should be regularly reevaluated.
 After evaluating your current distribution strategy, look for opportunities to rework old deals with partners, or create new ones if stagnation becomes an issue.